neuger-digital/digital-team-standards/video.md

 ](https://www.w3.org/WAI/WCAG21/quickref/#audio-description-prerecorded)
 * [2.3.1 – Three Flashes or Below Threshold](https://www.w3.org/WAI/WCAG21/quickref/#three-flashes-or-below-threshold)

-If there is no audio, captions are not needed, but consider an `aria-label` attribute on the video tag to explain to users what's happening in the video.
+If there is no audio, captions are not needed, but consider an `aria-label` attribute on the video element to explain to users what's happening in the video.

 ## Captions